balena-io/balena-cli-advanced-masterclass/README.md

 ```

 If you want to use the same downloaded image for each new configuration, first
-make an uninitialised copy of the image, which itself can then be copied for
+make an uninitialized copy of the image, which itself can then be copied for
-each configuration you wish to initialise the image with.
+each configuration you wish to initialize the image with.

 ### <a name="imagewriting"></a>3.3 Writing a Configured Image